-• CONFIG_RTE_LIBRTE_IFC_PMD (default y for linux)
+• CONFIG_RTE_LIBRTE_IFCVF_VDPA_PMD (default y for linux)

-Toggle compilation of the librte_pmd_ifc driver.
+Toggle compilation of the librte_ifcvf_vdpa driver.

-21.2 IFCVF vDPA Implementation
+17.2 IFCVF vDPA Implementation

 IFCVF's vendor ID and device ID are same as that of virtio net pci device, with its specific subsystem vendor ID and device ID.
 To let the device be probed by IFCVF driver, adding "vdpa=1" parameter helps to specify that this device is to be used in vDPA mode, rather than polling mode, virtio pmd will skip when it detects this message.
-If no this parameter specified, device will not be used as a vDPA device, and it will be driven by virtio pmd.